Skip to main content

 Example: monitoring Google Search results

-The node returns the same JSON as the Google Search endpoint — organic results, People Also Ask, related searches, and the AI Overview when requested — ready to wire into filters, spreadsheets, or notifications.
+The node returns the same JSON as the Google Search endpoint: organic results, People Also Ask, related searches, and the AI Overview when requested.

 Monitor calls run synchronously and count against your concurrency limits.
-Each call consumes credits at the standard per-provider rates — see Providers and Credits & limits.
+Each call consumes credits at the standard per-provider rates — see Providers and Billing & credits.